Note: The links below will

 Engineer Sergei Krikalev - participate in interviews with CNN, CBS News

 and KNBC-TV in Los Angeles, Calif.
+NASA

 right now have served.

-18 March 2001 - Evening Update - With the between Discovery and the ISS, the crew prepare to
+18 March 2001 - Evening Update - With the hatch

 undock.